Bernard of Clairvaux: Schism

 Towards the end of 1134, he made a second journey into Aquitaine, where William X had relapsed into schism.
-Bernard invited William to the Mass which he celebrated in the Church of La Couldre.
+Bernard invited William to the Mass, which he celebrated in the Church of La Coudre.
 At the Eucharist, he "admonished the Duke not to despise God as he did His servants".
-William yielded and the schism ended.
+William yielded, and the schism ended.

 Bernard went again to Italy, where Roger II of Sicily was endeavouring to withdraw the Pisans from their allegiance to Innocent.
-He recalled the city of Milan to obedience to the pope as they had followed the deposed Anselm V, Archbishop of Milan.
+He recalled the city of Milan's obedience to the pope, as they had followed the deposed Anselm V, Archbishop of Milan.
 For this, he was offered, and he refused, the see of Milan.
 He then returned to Clairvaux.
 Believing himself at last secure in his cloister, Bernard devoted himself to the composition of the works which won him the title of "Doctor of the Church".
-He wrote at this time his sermons on the Song of Songs.
+He wrote his sermons on the Song of Songs at this time.
 (Note: Other mystics such as John of the Cross also found their language and symbols in Song of Songs.)

 In 1137, he was again forced to leave the abbey by order of the pope to put an end to the quarrel between Lothair and Roger of Sicily.
-At the conference held at Palermo, Bernard succeeded in convincing Roger of the rights of Innocent II.
+At the conference in Palermo, Bernard convinced Roger of Innocent II's rights.
 He also silenced the final supporters who sustained the schism.
 Anacletus died of "grief and disappointment" in 1138, and with him, the schism ended.

 In 1139, Bernard assisted at the Second Council of the Lateran, in which the surviving adherents of the schism were definitively condemned.
 About the same time, Bernard was visited at Clairvaux by Malachy, Primate of All Ireland, and a very close friendship formed between them.
 Malachy wanted to become a Cistercian, but the pope would not give his permission.
 Malachy died at Clairvaux in 1148.